-Young healthy cattle are used to feed ticks and/or to produce waste that is needed to propagate flies and other insects needed for our research activities.
-To minimize grooming behaviors that could disrupt feeding ticks and/or to facilitate collection of animal waste that is free of contamination, the cattle are stanchioned in covered barns for extended intervals that can last up to several weeks.
-The stanchion limits backward movement of the animal's head, but does not interfere with the animal's ability to rise, lie down, or otherwise move freely within the stanchion sides.
-Every animal undergoes an acclimation process prior to being held in the stanchion for an extended period of time.
-Animals who cannot be successfully acclimated are not used in this activity.
-Stanchioned animals also have full visual and auditory contact with other cattle at all times and receive positive forms of enrichment (e.g., handbrushing, food treats, soothing music, hydrotherapy, etc.) to minimize added stress that can occur during confinement.
+Young healthy cattle are used to propagate ticks and other insects for studying novel modalities of insect control.
+To minimize grooming behaviors that could disrupt propagating insects, the cattle are stanchioned in covered barns for up to several weeks.
+The stanchion limits the backward movement of the animal's head but does not interfere with the animal's ability to rise, lie down, or otherwise move freely within the stanchion's sides.
+Every animal undergoes an acclimation process prior to being held in the stanchion.
+Animals that cannot be successfully acclimated are not used in this activity.
+Stanchioned animals also always have full visual and auditory contact with other cattle and receive positive forms of enrichment (e.g., hand brushing, food treats, soothing music, hydrotherapy, etc.) to minimize added stress that can occur during confinement.
+Stanchioning and enrichment protocols are routinely reviewed and approved by the IACUC.